 On the whole, they’re among the most docile tarantula species on earth and are highly recommended as an introductory species.

-If you’re interested in handling a CDFT with your hands, make sure not to drop it.
+If you’re interested in handling a Chilean Flame Tarantula with your hands, make sure not to drop it.

 Terrestrial species aren’t made for high places.
 They’re often too heavy and vulnerable to falls; sometimes falling means receiving a fatal injury, so you should avoid dropping them at all costs.

-Thankfully, this shouldn’t be a problem with the CDFT.
+Thankfully, this shouldn’t be a problem with this spider.
 As long as you’re careful with her and don’t attempt any sudden movements, she should be fine walking in your arms without jumping away, much less the impossible scenario of biting you for it.

 It’s the perfect tarantula to take to a classroom and let the brave kids handle it with care!

 Do note though, that tarantulas are not affectionate animals and they do not crave being handled or anything like that.
-While letting the spider walk on your hands and arms can be fun, and the CDFT will likely tolerate it just fine, they do not get anything out of it themselves.
+While letting the spider walk on your hands and arms can be fun, and this particular species will likely tolerate it just fine, they do not get anything out of it themselves.
 They would much rather be left alone.